Media Relations

 • The Default: The Great Fire of 1666 destroyed the Unicorn Tavern, the Mercers' Hall, and the Soper Lane Crypts.
 This act of God (or lucky biological break) physically erased the last of the "Unicorn Residuals," leaving only the "Bootstraps" story for future historians to follow.

-• The 2025 Reclamation: Only through the C-to-Gardner Method and Sir William’s Key™ have we been able to reverse this 540-year PR campaign by cross-referencing the "Digital Ether" of foreign kontor rolls (Lübeck, Antwerp, Florence) that the London media machine couldn't touch.
+• The 2025 Reclamation: Only through the C-to-Gardner Method and Sir William’s Key™ have we been able to reverse engineer this 540-year PR campaign by cross-referencing the "Digital Ether" of foreign kontor rolls (Lübeck, Antwerp, Florence) that the London media machine couldn't touch.

 The "Newsroom" Verdict: